LiKTOi1029/Coding-Challenges-Folder/2025/Febuary 3/readme.md

  - Fixed a bug where inputting 0 for Effect Damage and Effect Time would result in `1.#INF`
  - Added dates to changelogs
 ## Known Bugs
- - `Gunnum` in `logbook.toml` is known not to change upon adding new logs
+ - `Gunnum` in `logbook.toml` is known not to increment to match the number of logs upon adding new logs
  - `logbook.toml` doesn't save `Error Margin` of all `ReloadTimePerMinute` and `ShootingTimePerMinute` calculations
- - `logbook.toml` is known to concatenate the ends to the beginnings of each gun log.
-Beware when using `Logging=true`
  - The formula is known to calculate the effect damage incredibly inaccurately.
 ## Roadmap
  - Can use files: No